 So What’s New?

-First up Corel have created a pretty reasonable video outlining some of the new features which you can take a look at below or keep reading for the full rundown.
+First up Corel have created a pretty reasonable presentation outlining some of the new features which you can take a look at below or keep reading this review for the full rundown.

 OK!
 On to the new stuff and this is where it gets pretty interesting for a change.
 I say, for a change, because most often when video editing software gets upgraded the new stuff invariably turns out to be just sparkly marketing fluff designed to distract you!
 Not so with X6!